Tag: leader

 Businesses have begun to learn, thanks to the start-up culture, that rigid plans are deadly.
 There is a term for it, agile.
 Businesses are now called to be agile by their stockholders.
 It’s a necessity as the next technological disruption is just around the corner.
 Other disruptions, like COVID-19, are much harder to be agile toward, however, companies that already had some agility were better able to respond.

-At the point we Peter, his lifetime plan is fisherman.
+At the point we meet Peter, his lifetime plan is fisherman.
 Three years later he’s the leader (of leaders) of a religious movement!
 Peter met Jesus, and the plan…it was gone.

 It’s not that plans are bad.
 Jesus even praised planning (Luke 14:28-32).
 However, we have to be ready and willing to toss out our plans when Jesus calls.